 Dr. Jeffery Seeley

-Dr. Jeffery Seeley, Associate Professor of Church Music at the Townsend School of Music, holds a D.Min. degree in Church Music from Emory University, an M.Mus.in Choral Conducting from Mansfield University, an M.Div. from Drew University and a B.A. in music from Lycoming College.
+Dr. Jeffery Seeley, Director of Music at the Vineville United Methodist Church in Macon, GA and Retired Associate Professor of Church Music at Mercer University, holds a D.Min. degree in Church Music from Emory University, an M.Mus.in Choral Conducting from Mansfield University, an M.Div. from Drew University and a B.A. in music from Lycoming College.
 Immediately prior to his appointment at Mercer, he was the Director of Choral Activities and Instructor of Music at Elmira College.
 An ordained minister and certified minister of music in the United Methodist Church, Dr. Seeley has held music ministry positions in United Methodist, Lutheran and Presbyterian churches, often accompanied by pastoral and worship ministry responsibilities, for over 30 years.
-He is currently the Director of Music at the Vineville United Methodist Church in Macon, GA.

 Dr. Seeley was the founder of and instructor in the former Church Music Certificate Program at Lycoming College from 1992-94.
 The program offered continuing education in church music methods, music theory, and conducting for practicing church musicians.
 Subsequently, he was the Executive Director and Consultant for Music Ministry Resources: An Institute for Church Music from 1995-2003.
 Like the certificate program, the institute provided extended educational opportunities for current and prospective church musicians and provided visionary leadership in music ministry.